-You’d be at a great loss- in terms of revenue lost and opportunities missed, had the marketing strategy been implemented incorrectly.
-Therefore, it is important to keep track of the efficiency of a marketing campaign, and that is what marketing productivity is all about.
+You’d be at a significant loss- in terms of revenue lost and missed opportunities- if the marketing strategy got implemented incorrectly.
+Therefore, it is essential to keep track of a marketing campaign’s efficiency, which is what marketing productivity is all about.

-Let’s dig a little deeper and understand what is marketing productivity, how do you measure productivity and how can it be increased
+Let’s dig a little deeper and understand marketing productivity, how you measure it, and how one can improve it.

 What is Marketing Productivity?